-- 269. [1] lies in north-west London and following the opening of Picturehouse's Chiswick cinema, the two cinemas would be just less than 20 minutes apart.
-A map of the cinemas in this local area is given in Annex 5.
+- 279. [≫] lies in north-west London and following the opening of Picturehouse's Chiswick cinema, the two cinemas would be just less than 20 minutes apart.
 This would lead to a four to three reduction in fascia count based on a 20-minute isochrone.
-On a 30-minute isochrone there would be more than four fascias. - 270.
-Given the locations of the competing cinemas and the distances between [%] and the proposed Chiswick cinema, our provisional view was that it is unlikely that the merger would lead to competition concerns in this local area.
+On a 30-minute isochrone there would be more than four fascias. - 280.
+Given the locations of the competing cinemas and the distances between [≫] and the proposed Chiswick cinema, our view is that it is unlikely that the merger will lead to competition concerns in this local area.